ciph-io/ciph-core/README.md

 ### Image Content

-Ciph supports images in the GIF, JPG, and PNG formats
+Ciph supports images in the GIF, JPG, PNG and WEBP formats

 ### Media Collections